-Culinary Careers - Want to Become a Chef?
+Culinary Careers: What Does It Take to Become a Chef?

-No matter how bad the economy becomes, culinary careers are the types of professions that will always be in demand.
-Humans have to eat.
-Dining out is a kind of pastime favored by people from all walks of life.
-A myriad of food jobs are available today.
-Cooking shows have mushroomed on numerous television channels over the past few decades.
-And the term "celebrity chef" has become a part of pop culture.
+No matter how bad the economy becomes, culinary professions will always be in demand.
+After all, humans have to eat.
+Dining out is a pastime favored by people from all walks of life.
+A myriad of food jobs are available today in most areas.
+The popularity of television cooking shows has exploded over the past few decades, and the term "celebrity chef" has become a part of pop culture.

 Being a chef, even in a fancy restaurant, isn't all about glory and the almighty dollar.
 It also involves burns, blisters, cuts, sore muscles, pressure and a great deal of sweat.
 If none of these sound too hard for you to handle, then go for it.
-It is very unlikely, however, to start your culinary career as a top chef in a high-profile restaurant.
+It is very unlikely, however, that you will begin your culinary career as a top chef in a high-profile restaurant.
 Before reaching that level of success, you have to start small and build up your experience little by little.
-In addition, you should understand the "kitchen hierarchy", the basic responsibilities of different cooking jobs, what employers usually look for in a potential chef, and how to create an impressive resume to acquire your ideal cooking career.
+In addition, you should understand the "kitchen hierarchy," the basic responsibilities of different cooking jobs, what employers usually look for in a potential chef, and how to create an impressive resume to help you land your ideal cooking career.

 - Prep Cook